manilajs/manilajs.com/_posts/2015-05-09-host-our-meetup.md

 ### Attendees

-Our typical head count is between 50 to 90 people.
-These are usually developer and designer professionals coming in after their work.
+The meetup attracts design and web development professionals coming in after their work.
+These are people who spend their career building web and mobile applications, both as contractual freelancers and full-time employees.
+There are also students, educators, and non-tech professionals.

 We cap registrations depending on the capacity of the venue to prevent going over-capacity.
+Here's our past head counts:

+* Jan 2013 (Mint College): ~110 attendees
+* Nov 2014 (Acropolis, Eastwood): ~85 attendees
+* May 2015 (A Space, Makati): ~65 attendees

 ### Time slot
 Our programme takes 2 hours.
 The usual time slot is 7pm to 9pm.